 AC6ZZ's AMATEUR RADIO PAGE

 In 1979 the Barstow Search and Rescue team found me a step from dead in the desert with a broken leg.
-I do not have the energy or health to be part of the Search and Rescue here in Contra Costa County, but I can be FEMA certified and work with the Sheriff's Emergency Radio Team.
+I do not have the energy or health to be part of the Search and Rescue here in Contra Costa County, but I am FEMA certified and work with the Sheriff's Emergency Radio Team, CERT, and SATERN.
 I usually check into a number of nets each week on Monday, and Thursday night.
-I check into the Tuesday Diginet.
+I check into the Tuesday digi net.
 Wednesday I try to check into the Red Cross net.
 You can see the details for these nets below.

 I gave a like-new Collins TCS-13 transceiver to the USS Hornet.
-You can now see it in the Radio Room on the ship.
+You can now see it in the Radio Room on the ship docked in Alameda.